-You've gone ahead and done it: You splurged for the silky, smooth hair that you've always wanted, and spent hours in the salon getting a keratin treatment.
+You've gone ahead and done it: You splurged on the silky, smooth hair that you've always wanted and spent hours in the salon getting a keratin treatment.
 But now what?
 What shampoo should you use?
 What about styling products?
 In order to get the most out of your new, post-keratin treatment hair (and keep it the longest!), take advice from these professionals on keratin treatment aftercare.

-It depends on the treatment type.
 There are several new keratin options that stay in hair for just one day or even a few hours.
 "The shorter term option will make the hair straighter," says Charles Tripodi of Pristine Salon.
 "However, it doesn't last as long as the four-day.
 It's more for people who actually want straighter hair and can't deal with the gunk in hair for all that time."
-Just plan ahead—do the treatment at least four days before an event or special evening.
+Just plan ahead — do the treatment at least four days before an event or special evening.

 "Any time someone says a treatment only works with their shampoo or conditioner, I'd be wary," says Emma Froelich, vice president of marketing and personal care at Hain Celestial.
 For lasting results, post-treatment shampoo should be free of sulfates (sudsing agents that can strip hair) or sodium (a thickener that dissolves keratin).
 Piet at Vartali Salon suggests Pureology ZeroSulfate SuperSmooth, L'Oreal EverPure Sulfate-Free Colorcare System, and Keratin Complex by Coppola Keratin Care.